Unity-Technologies/multiplayer-community-contributions/CONTRIBUTING.md

 #### Creating a new Netcode for GameObjects Transport
 - Clone the multiplayer-community-contributions repository
-- Copy the com.mlapi.contrib.transport.template folder
+- Copy the com.community.netcode.transport.template folder
 - Rename the folder to better reflect your transport's name.
 - Update CHANGELOG.md, package.json, README.md with information about your transport
 - Rename TemplateTransport.cs and implement your transport.
 Rename the .asmdef file to the name of your transport as well.
 - If your transport needs any additional user actions to run please specific them in README.md

-#### Adding an extension to the com.mlapi.contrib.extensions package
+#### Adding an extension to the com.community.netcode.extensions package
 - Create a new folder in the extension's package runtime folder.
 - Add your code to the folder.
 - Put a short README.md into the folder explaining what your extension does and how to use it.